ctm/Bataan-Memorial-Death-March/README.md

 ### Planned (includes non-ruck endurance events)

-In this table, all pack runs may change.
-I put them on my calendar before I lost a lot of weight and started doing Wednesday 13.1 mile pack runs.

 Beginning the week of November 19th, I'm going to experiment with three pack runs a week.
 Initially, I'll try doing my Monday interval with a forty pound pack and keep my Wednesday runs the same as I've